ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Open the RVX Manager and press Patcher > Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
 (It will probably be in your downloads folder.)

-Now press "Select patches", and select the patches you want.
-It is suggested to use the Default patches selection.
-To do so, press the "Default" button at the top of the patches selection screen.
+Now press "Select patches".
+You may get a warning saying that you shouldn't change from the default patches selection.
+If you want to customize the patches selection you can enable the "Enable changing selection" toggle in the RVX Manager settings.
+To reset to the default selection, tap the "Default" button at the top of the patches selection menu.

 You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).